gostopa1/Timeline/README.md

 - [x] Set color for each category?
 - [x] Make sure texts do not overlap
 - [x] Manipulate dot size based on importance
-- [ ] Fix/adfjust the distances between sections?
-- [ ] Write dates in European format in the popup?
-- [ ] Adjust width to screen size
-- [ ] Change CSV delimiter to allow also use of commas
-- [ ] Clicking on a category title contracts and expands the category
+category
 - [x] Change font to monospace
 - [x] Allow today as an option on end date and stretch line till the end of the timeline
 - [x] Make popup appear lower or maybe under the line?
 Now showing more in the center
 - [x] Adjust popup background color to properly show dark blue links
+- [ ] Fix/adfjust the distances between sections?
+- [ ] Write dates in European format in the popup?
+- [ ] Adjust width to screen size
+- [ ] Change CSV delimiter to allow also use of commas
+- [x] Clicking on a category title contracts and expands the section
+- [ ] Reduce space between sections when contracting